kojix2/auto_click/README.md

 ## Credits

-This library is a Crystal port of the Ruby AutoClick library by erinata, maintaining API compatibility while adding Crystal's type safety and performance benefits.
+This library is a Crystal port of the [Ruby AutoClick library](https://github.com/erinata/auto_click) by erinata.